Debugging Stream Applications

 Sinks

-Ensure the proper class level annotation @EnableBinding(Sink.class)
+Ensure that the proper class level annotation (@EnableBinding(Sink.class)

 The handler method should use an output channel of Source.INPUT